jmarinllao/SocialData/README.md

-## Social Data Analysis and visualization assignments of year 2020/2021.
+## "Social Data Analysis and Visualization"  assignments of year 2020/2021.
 The course mainly focuses on visualizing and plotting data with python notebooks. \
 **Phenomena analyzed:** Crime rates and predictive policing in San Francisco. \
 Data source is the official [San Francisco city data repository](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry)